camisatx/RoboticsND/projects/deep_learning/README.md

 The transposed convolution layers reverse the regular convolution layers, multiplying each pixel of the input with the kernel.

 Bilinear upsampling uses the weighted average of the four nearest known pixels from the given pixel, estimating the new pixel intensity value.
-Although bilinear upsampling loses some finer details when compared to transposed convolutions, it has much better performance, which is essential for this model.
+Although bilinear upsampling loses some finer details when compared to transposed convolutions, it has much better performance, which is important for training large models quickly.

 The decoder block calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input layer.
 This structure mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.

+Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
+The final decoder layer will output a layer the same size as the original model input image, which will be used for guiding the quad.

 #### Skip Connections